 - This will likely be the most popular and important topic you cover with your clients this year.
 The only way to advise them accurately is to have a Reasonable Compensation figure based on fact.

 - Stress Test your client’s Reasonable Compensation figure

 - If it fails all three stress tests below it likely won’t survive a Reasonable Compensation challenge (3 strikes and you’re out!)

 - Is your client’s Reasonable Compensation amount “Reasonable” when considering their:

 - Time and Effort Devoted to the Business

 - Add research and documentation to corporate minutes

 - This simple step will add an additional layer of defensibility to your client’s Reasonable Compensation figure.
 Reasonable Compensation Reports for S & C Corps include sample minutes.

 - Educate your clients.
 Send an issue letter so your clients are thinking about Reasonable Compensation before you meet with them

-- Most S Corp owners, once they understand the issue, will follow your advice as their Trusted Advisor.
+- Most S Corp owners, once they understand the issue, will follow your advice as to their Trusted Advisor.
 For those who don’t, sharing the issue letter will document your attempt to do so.
 Need an issue letter on Reasonable Compensation?
 We have one you can download from the RCReports Resource Library – free to anyone who has an RCReports account.